Fractured Magic: Chapter Five

 Before Moira could answer, a pair of servers entered the room carrying more wine and silver trays.
 Gareth belatedly realized that he’d already drained his glass.

-“I know what you like, Gareth, so I took the liberty of ordering for you,” Moira said while a server set a tray before him, lifting the lid to reveal a steaming steak topped with vegetables.
+“I know what you like, Gareth, so I took the liberty of ordering for you,” Moira said while a server set a tray before him, lifting the lid to reveal a steaming steak topped with green vegetables.

-“Thanks,” Gareth said.
-He itched to get back to their conversation, but settled on a safer topic instead: “Why didn't you or father tell me about this place?”
+“Thank you,” Gareth said.
+He itched to get back to their conversation, but settled on a safer topic instead: “Why didn’t you or father tell me about this place?”

 “You haven’t.”

-“Hm.
+“No?
 It must have slipped my mind.
-You're here now, so what do you think?
-You're eligible for membership, you know.”
+You’re here now, so what do you think?
+You’re eligible for membership, you know.”

-“Well, I don't see why you put up such a fuss about not being invited if you had no intention of joining,” Moira huffed.
-She watched the servers leave, then said, “But let's not squabble.
+“I don’t see why you put up such a fuss about not being invited if you had no intention of joining,” Moira huffed.
+She watched the servers leave, then said, “But let’s not squabble.
 I have a favor to ask of you.”

 “Does it have to do with Orean?”
 Gareth asked.

-“And yet, surely they did.
-The Nochdvors' eyewitness accounts were quite damning.
-Alfheimr is demanding war, of course,” Moira said, in the same tone she'd used to discuss their dinner plans.
-“But fortunately, it's not up to them.
-Malong, Diomis, and I came up with a solution: we're going to send a team of diplomats to Orean to negotiate the King's return, and the young Prince is going to lead it.”
+“Eleven nobles and six guards.
+That doesn’t include the king himself, of course; we hope against hope that he is still alive.
+Alfheimr is demanding war, of course,” Moira said, in the same tone she used to discuss dinner plans.
+“Luckily, it’s not up to them.
+Malong, Diomis, and I came up with a solution: we’re going to send a team of diplomats to Orean to negotiate the king’s return, and the young prince is going to lead it.”

 Gareth frowned.
 “You came up with that?”